+We love taking family holidays overseas.
 Three years ago, my family and I went on our very first overseas family trip together.
-My husband, 14 year old step-son, 22 month old daughter, and I all boarded a plane to embark on a three week tour of Southeast Asia, visiting Thailand, Philippines, Singapore, Indonesia, and Japan.
+My husband, 14 year old step-son, 22 month old daughter, and I all boarded a plane to embark on a three week tour of Southeast Asia.
+During that trip, we visited Thailand, Philippines, Singapore, Indonesia, and Japan.

 Budgeting for lodging can be somewhat flexible, depending on whether you want simple or luxury accommodation.
 For developing countries, I tend to budget under $100 a night for lodging.
 For more developed countries, I’ll aim for $150-$175.

 Options for lodging

 Recently, I have been using Booking.com to look for rooms.
 I prefer their user experience compared to other booking sites.
 However, I’ll also use Trip Advisor to research hotels.
 Trip Advisor allows me to see reviews from other travelers, which is really helpful when trying to decide on a hotel room.